 - Gently roll the sausage-wrapped egg in flour, shaking any excess flour.
 Dip in beaten eggs and then roll in bread crumbs to fully coat.
 Dip again in the beaten eggs and roll in bread crumbs.
 Repeat with remaining boiled eggs.

-- In a pan over medium heat, heat about 3-inches deep of oil to 350 F degrees.
+- In a pan over medium heat, heat about 3 inches deep of oil to 350 F degrees.
 Gently lower breaded eggs in batches of two into the pan and cook, turning on sides as needed, for about 5 to 7 minutes or until golden brown and crisp.
-With a slotted spoon, remove scotch eggs and drain on a rack set over a baking sheet.
-Serve with mustard.

 Nutrition Information